From Stinespring dilation to Sz.-Nagy dilation on the symmetrized bidisc and operator models: The fundamental operator of a -contraction

-Let us recall that the {\em numerical radius} of an operator $T$ on a Hilbert space $\mathcal{H}$ is defined by It is well known that where $r(T)$ is the spectral radius of $T$.
+where $r(T)$ is the spectral radius of $T$.
 The following is an interesting result about the numerical radius of an operator and this will be used in this section. \begin{lem} The numerical radius of an operator $X$ is not greater than 1 if and only if Re $\beta X \le I$ for all complex numbers $\beta$ of modulus $1$. \end{lem}

 \begin{proof} It is obvious that $\omega(X)\leq1$ implies that $\mbox{Re }\beta X\leq I$ for all $\beta\in\mathbb T$.
 We prove the other way.
 By hypothesis, $\langle$Re $ \beta X h,h\rangle \leq1$ for all $h\in\mathcal{H}$ with $\|h\|\leq1$ and for all $\beta \in \mathbb{T}$.
 Note that $\langle$Re $ \beta X h,h\rangle =$ Re $ \beta \langle X h,h\rangle$.
 Write $\langle Xh,h \rangle = e^{i \varphi_h}|\langle Xh,h\rangle|$ for some $\varphi_h \in\mathbb{R},$ and then choose $\beta = e^{- i \varphi_h}$.
 Then we get $|\langle Xh,h \rangle|\leq1$ and this holds for each $h\in\mathcal{H}$ with $\|h\|\leq1.$ Hence done. \end{proof}